BhawksGit/BadUSB-Mouse/README.md

 <h2>Key Features</h2>
 <ul>
     <li>Detection of the host operating system using HID protocol.</li>
-    <li>Use of a photodiode to check for mouse LED activity to determine the best time to execute the payload.</li>
+    <li>Use of a phototransistor to check for mouse LED activity to determine the best time to execute the payload.</li>
     <li>Self-destruct feature that disables the Arduino after successful payload execution.</li>
 </ul>